chromium/chromium/docs/transcripts/wuwt-e03-content.md

 02:02 JOHN: Sure.
 The history is - in the beginning, Chrome, like all software projects begins nice and easy to understand.
 But over time, as you add a lot more features to go from zero users to billions of users, it becomes harder to understand.
-Small files, small classes become much larger small functions kind of get numerous hooks to talk to every feature, because they want to know when something happens.
-And so, this idea started that let's separate the product.
-Things that make Google Chrome what it is from the platform, which is what any browser, any minimal browser doing the latest HTML specs would need to implement them in a sandbox, a multiprocess way.
+Small files, small classes become much larger; small functions kind of get numerous hooks to talk to every feature, because they want to know when something happens.
+And so, this idea started that let's separate the product - things that make Google Chrome what it is - from the platform, which is what any browser, any minimal browser doing the latest HTML specs would need to implement them in a sandbox, a multiprocess way.
 And so, content was the lower part, and that's how it started.